Property Division Property Division

 How Do State Laws Address Property Division?

 Each state governs property division in its own way.
 In Washington State, divorce laws regarding property division dictate that the final settlement or ruling must be “just and equitable.”
-This doesn’t mean that parties split everything 50/50—instead, a judge may consider each party’s personal circumstances to determine the fairest result.
+Equitable distribution does not mean that parties split everything 50/50—instead, a judge may consider each party’s personal circumstances to determine the fairest result.
 In some cases, this may mean one party receives more financial assets than the other.
+Factors like earning capacity, future financial stability, debt load, and the overall composition of the estate can shape what a balanced result looks like in practice.
 Learn more about property division in this article.

 How Can You Ensure Fair Treatment During Property Division?